Differences between Mixbus & Mixbus 32C

 - Mixbus provides 8 stereo mix-buses, with send-levels on every channel strip.
 We expect this to meet the needs of users who are mixing 8-24 channels.

 - Mixbus32C provides 12 stereo mix-buses, with send-level knobs on every channel strip.
 In addition, each bus send can be "panned" separately from the master bus pan location.
-This provides more grouping and effects buses, and allow you to manage a larger mix than the regular Mixbus.
+This provides more grouping and effects buses, and allows you to manage a larger mix than the regular Mixbus.

 The sound of Mixbus and Mixbus32C are largely identical.
 However: